geopmsession(1) – sample platform information over time

 Reading signals during a job execution

-Signals can be read and summary statistics gathered during job execution using the --pid option.
+Signals can be read and summary statistics gathered during job execution using the launch or --pid option.
 If both the --pid and -t options are used, geopmsession will end when either the process ends or when the specified time elapses, whichever is shorter.
 Below is an example gathering CPU_POWER while running sleep.

 $ sleep 5 & apppid=$!; echo "CPU_POWER package 0" | geopmsession --pid $apppid -p 1